 Alcohol is in fact a casual factor in more than 60 different medical conditions including mouth, throat, stomach, liver and breast cancers, high blood pressure, cirrhosis of the liver and depression.
 Worryingly, hospital admissions for people under the age of 30 with alcohol-related liver disease has increased in England by a staggering 117%.
 In the North East of England the increase is a shocking 400%.

-If you would like to know more about the dangers of drinking please visit our Alcohol Knowledge Centre.
 If you’re concerned about the effects of alcohol or think you or someone you know might have a problem, please contact us today.